Christy Hall

 Christy Hall is an American screenwriter and film director.

 Career

 She is the screenwriter and director of the 2023 feature film Daddio starring Dakota Johnson and Sean Penn.
 Daddio is her feature directorial debut.
 Hall is also the screenwriter for 2024 film It Ends With Us, starring Blake Lively.
-She also co-created with Jonathan Entwistle the 2020 Netflix series I Am Not Okay with This.
+She also co-developed with Jonathan Entwistle the 2020 Netflix series I Am Not Okay with This.
 Earlier in 2022, it was announced that Hall would be adapting Liane Moriarty's 2013 novel The Husband's Secret for a film adaptation directed by Kat Coiro.
+In September 2026, it was announced that the limited series entitled Victoria, which she serves as creator, writer and executive producer, was ordered by Hulu, starring Li Jun Li.